 - Weather - The summer months are from December to February which is the best time to visit Cape Town.
 Though days are hot, the humidity is low, so it is not uncomfortable.
 The winter months that last from June to August can be wet, but it doesn't mean that it rains every day during this period.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Cape Town, since it covers not only the costs medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Cape Town, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Cape Town Weather Averages (Temperatures)